hwanglab/rnaseq_workshop/04_alignment.md

 ### Merge HISAT2 BAM files

 Make a single BAM file combining all UHR data and another for all HBR data.
 Note: This could be done in several ways such as 'samtools merge', 'bamtools merge', or using picard-tools (see below).
-We chose the third method because it did the best job at merging the bam header information.
+We chose the third method because it did the best job of merging the bam header information.
 NOTE: sambamba also retains header info.

 ```bash